-In the event that any Future Parity Bonds are issued for refunding purposes and the issuance of such refunding Future Parity Bonds results in a present value monetary savings to the District and such refunding Future Parity Bonds will not require a greater amount to be paid in any Fiscal Year thereafter than would have been required to be paid in the same Fiscal Year for Annual Debt Service on the bonds being refunded, then such opinion of a Professional Utility Consultant is not required.
+In the event that any Future Parity Bonds are issued for the sole purpose of exchanging with or providing funds to purchase or refund or redeem and retire at or prior to their maturity any or all outstanding Parity Bonds and the issuance of such refunding Future Parity Bonds and retirement of outstanding bonds and such refunding Future Parity Bonds will not require a greater amount (except as necessary to round maturities to the nearest \$5,000) to be paid in any Fiscal Year thereafter as Annual Debt Service than would have been required to be paid in the same Fiscal Year for Annual Debt Service on the bonds being refunded, then the conditions numbered (2) and (3) above need not be complied with to permit such refunding Future Parity Bonds to be issued.

-The District may issue bonds, notes, warrants or other obligations having a lien and charge against the Gross Revenues of the Priest Rapids Project junior to the Parity Bonds upon the terms and conditions stated in the Bond Resolution.
+The District may issue bonds, notes, warrants or other obligations having a lien and charge against the Gross Revenue of the Electric System junior to the Parity Bonds upon the terms and conditions stated in the Bond Resolution.
 Any such junior lien obligations will not be subject to acceleration.